Paulette Cooper: Activism

 During the 1970s, some former Scientologists and distraught family members sought out Cooper for help.
 She connected them with newspaper reporters and magazine writers and encouraged them to tell their stories.
 She also encouraged fellow journalists to cover the church critically.

 In the early 1980s, Cooper published a newsletter entitled "Scientology Clearing-House: A Quarterly Summary of Scientology news (non-objectively) edited by Paulette Cooper".

 After the final legal settlement with the church in 1985, Cooper went silent about Scientology for a while.
 The church's litigious response to a 1991 TIME magazine article caused the mainstream media to avoid stories about Scientology for about fifteen years.

 During this time, though, alt.religion.scientology (ARS) formed on Usenet and began publishing secret church teachings.
 In 1995, an ARS regular posted the complete text of The Scandal of Scientology online.
-After this, Cooper would occasionally contribute to ARS (and elsewhere online) She started reaching out again to journalists writing about Scientology.
+After this, Cooper would occasionally contribute to ARS (and elsewhere online) and she started reaching out again to journalists writing about Scientology.

 In the 2000s, mainstream media interest in Scientology began growing again, in part due to the antics of celebrity adherent Tom Cruise.
 Cooper wrote an article entitled "The Scandal of the Scandal of Scientology", published in 2007 in Byline magazine, the publication of the New York Press Club.
 In 2011, The Village Voice wrote at length about Cooper's ordeal with Scientology.
 This article, plus subsequent writing about her early life in Belgium, garnered additional media interest.
 Also in 2011, Cooper learned that a Vanity Fair journalist she considered a friend had been secretly working for the church for two decades; among other services, he had spied on Cooper.

 In May 2015, Tony Ortega, a writer for The Village Voice, published a biography of Cooper entitled The Unbreakable Miss Lovely: How the Church of Scientology tried to destroy Paulette Cooper.

-Cooper continues to speak out about the Church of Scientology today, enjoying high regard from online activists, ex-Scientologists, and others.
+Cooper continues to speak out about the Church of Scientology, enjoying high regard from online activists, ex-Scientologists, and others.